MSP Billing Gaps Explained: Why You're Paying Microsoft More Than You're Billing Clients

 Every month, most MSPs pay Microsoft for more licenses than they bill their clients.
-It is not fraud or negligence.
-It is the natural result of fast-moving client environments meeting slow-moving billing processes.
+This isn't fraud.
+It isn't negligence.
+It's what happens when fast-moving client environments meet slow-moving billing processes.

 A seat gets added during an urgent onboarding.
 A SKU gets renamed by Microsoft.
-A cancellation arrives via email instead of a ticket.
-Each event is small on its own.
+A cancellation comes in by email instead of a ticket.
+Each event looks small.
 Across 30 clients over 12 months, the total is anything but.

 What a Billing Gap Actually Looks Like

 A billing gap exists when your vendor invoice shows more seats than your PSA-generated client invoice.
-You are paying Microsoft for 110 seats but only billing the client for 100.
+You're paying Microsoft for 110 seats but only billing the client for 100.

-Scale that across a typical MSP with 30 to 60 clients managing multiple Microsoft 365 SKUs, and the aggregate leakage is usually $500 to $5,000 per month.
-We have seen MSPs on their first audit discover over $8,000 in monthly leakage they had been carrying for more than a year.
+Scale that across a typical MSP managing 30 to 60 clients with multiple Microsoft 365 SKUs and aggregate leakage usually runs $500 to $5,000 per month.
+Some MSPs discover more than $8,000 in monthly leakage on their first audit, losses they had been carrying for over a year without realising.

-"Most MSPs are not losing money because of bad clients or bad pricing.
-They are losing it to gaps between two spreadsheets that nobody is comparing."
+"Most MSPs aren't losing money because of bad clients or bad pricing.
+They're losing it to gaps between two spreadsheets that nobody is comparing."

 The Three Root Causes

-Microsoft SKU renames.
 Microsoft renames products regularly.
 "Office 365 Business Premium" became "Microsoft 365 Business Premium."
 "Azure Active Directory P1" became "Microsoft Entra ID P1."
-When the vendor name changes but your PSA still uses the old one, automated matching fails and the seat appears unbilled.
+When the vendor name changes but your PSA still carries the old one, automated matching fails and those seats appear unbilled.

-Manual spreadsheet reconciliation.
 Excel VLOOKUP requires exact matches.
-It will not catch "M365 Biz Prem" matching "Microsoft 365 Business Premium."
-MSPs running manual processes miss every fuzzy mismatch, and that is where most of the leakage hides.
+"M365 Biz Prem" will never match "Microsoft 365 Business Premium."
+Every fuzzy mismatch passes through undetected, and that's where most leakage hides.

 A rough starting point: take your total Microsoft 365 seat count across all clients, multiply by your average margin per seat, then apply a 10% leakage rate.

-That is an estimate.
-The free sample audit on Leakage Finder uses representative data so you can see how the reconciliation process works.
-Your first audit on real data will give you an actual number within a few minutes.
+That's an estimate.
+The free sample audit in Leakage Finder uses representative data so you can see how reconciliation actually works.
+Running it on your real data takes a few minutes and gives you an exact number.

 The Fix: A 20-Minute Monthly Process

-You do not need to overhaul your operations to stop billing leakage.
-The fix is a consistent monthly comparison of two data sources you already have: your vendor billing export and your PSA billing export.
+You don't need to overhaul operations to stop billing leakage.
+You need a consistent monthly comparison of two data sources you already have: your vendor billing export and your PSA billing export.

-- Export your Microsoft CSP or distributor bill as CSV at month-end
+- Export your Microsoft CSP or distributor bill as a CSV at month-end

 - Export your PSA billing report for the same period